 Pigs: Treatment and metaphylaxis of swine respiratory disease (SRD) associated with Actinobacillus pleuropneumoniae, Pasteurella multocida, Mycoplasma hyopneumoniae, Haemophilus parasuis and Bordetella bronchiseptica susceptible to tulathromycin.
 The presence of the disease in the group must be established before the product is used.

 The veterinary medicinal product should only be used if pigs are expected to develop the disease within 2-3 days.

 Sheep: Treatment of the early stages of infectious pododermatitis (foot rot) associated with virulent Dichelobacter nodosus requiring systemic treatment.

 Contraindications: Do not use in cases of hypersensitivity to macrolide antibiotics or to any of the excipients.
-Do not use simultaneously with other macrolides or lincosamides.

 Special warnings for each target species: Cross resistance occurs with other macrolides.
 Do not administer simultaneously with antimicrobials with a similar mode of action such as other macrolides or lincosamides.

 Sheep: The efficacy of antimicrobial treatment of foot rot might be reduced by other factors, such as wet environmental conditions, as well as inappropriate farm management.
 Treatment of foot rot should therefore be undertaken along with other flock management tools, for example providing dry environment.
 Antibiotic treatment of benign foot rot is not considered appropriate.
 Tulathromycin showed limited efficacy in sheep with severe clinical signs or chronic foot rot, and should therefore only be given at an early stage of foot rot.